benbalter/benbalter.github.com/_posts/2015-03-08-open-source-best-practices-internal-collaboration.md

 ### 3. Minimize information imbalance

 Open source is about  growing a community.
 Often when we think about project stakeholders (and build or adopt workflows), we only look to those within our organization.
-When it comes to open source, you *must* ensure that those outside the firewall are on equal footing — in terms of access to information and ability to influence the project — as those outside the firewall.
+When it comes to open source, you *must* ensure that those outside the firewall are on equal footing — in terms of access to information and ability to influence the project — as those inside the firewall.
 Simply put, developers are people too.

 The default government workflow is to hold synchronous, meatspace meeting in wood-paneled, formerly smoke-filled rooms.
 Like a bad joke, you "had to be there" in order to be in on it.
 That's not how you foster a strong open source project.